 Supervised experience counseling and consulting in elementary and secondary school settings.
 Requirements: completion of school counseling core courses.

 Supervised placement in an elementary school setting; performance of tasks, responsibilities of an elementary school counselor.
-Prerequisites: RCE:6300.
+Prerequisites: CSED:6300.
 Requirements: completion of all required school counseling courses.

 Supervised placement in a secondary school setting; performance of tasks, responsibilities of a secondary school counselor.
-Prerequisites: RCE:6300.
+Prerequisites: CSED:6300.
 Requirements: completion of all required school counseling courses.

 Obtaining appropriate jobs for individuals with disabilities who have received rehabilitation services; client, counselor, employer, job specifications.